 Leaders and managers make child-centred decisions about children attending the scheme.
 They give priority to the safety and stability of the group environment.

 The statement of purpose, which is kept under review, clearly sets out the ethos and objectives of the holiday scheme.

-Volunteers who work with children attending the scheme are trained, supervised and supported to undertake their roles effectively and to provide a high-quality service that enhances the experiences of children.
+All adults who work with children attending the scheme are appropriately trained, supervised and supported to undertake their roles effectively and to provide a high-quality service that enhances the experiences of children.